Retirement Living Hub

 Consider these ways to honor memories without keeping every physical object:

 • Digital Archiving: Scan old photos, letters, and documents.
 Take pictures of beloved furniture or artwork before it goes to a new home.
 Create digital scrapbooks or shared cloud folders accessible to all family members.
 This preserves visual and historical records without physical clutter.
+I set up a shared drive for our kids to access all our old family photos and documents – it’s much more efficient.

 • Memory Boxes: Select a small, manageable number of truly irreplaceable sentimental items for a personal “memory box.”
 This allows you to keep a tangible connection to your past in a contained way.
+Dorothy has a small box with things like our kids’ first report cards and a dried flower from our wedding.

 • Storytelling Sessions: Dedicate time to sharing stories associated with items you are letting go of.
 These narratives become the real heirlooms, passed down through conversation rather than physical objects.

 • Focus on New Beginnings: Emphasize the freedom and opportunities that right-sized living offers.
 Imagine the new activities you can pursue, the new connections you can make, and the simplified daily life you will enjoy.
+For me, that meant playing pickleball four mornings a week and volunteering at the food bank.
+For Dorothy, it was taking up watercolor painting and finding her “Florida family.”

 • Legacy Projects: Instead of focusing on “stuff,” think about legacy.
 Could you write down family stories?
 Start a new tradition?
 Invest in experiences with your family rather than material goods?